Would We Starve Without Bees?

 Without pollination, seeds won’t form and thus we won’t have the food supply.
 Pollination isn’t just important for the food we eat, but also is key for crops, such as field beans and clover, which livestock depends on for food, which we depend on for meat.

 More so, pollination maintains the genetic diversity of flowering plants.
-Flowers that are visited often produce larger and more uniform fruit compared to the less visited ones.4 Without the bees, we wouldn’t have our freeze dried broccoli, cucumbers, blueberries, or apples and a majority of other products.
+Flowers that are visited often produce larger and more uniform fruit compared to the less visited ones.4 Without the bees, we wouldn’t have our freeze dried broccoli, blueberries, or apples and a majority of other products.

 And that’s not all.